-The College Basic Skills Placement Test covers basic preparation in English and Mathematics and is used to determine whether students are prepared for college-level course work.
+The College Basic Skills Placement Test covers basic preparation in English and mathematics and is used to determine whether students are prepared for college-level course work.
 The results of the test will not affect admission to the College, but may indicate the need for required preparatory courses during the student's first semester.
-You must have a College identification number acquired by applying for Admission and photo Identification to enter the Computerized Test Laboratory for the testing.
+You must have a College-wide identification number acquired by applying for admission and photo identification to enter the Academic Testing Center for testing.

 After admission to the College and before enrolling for classes, placement testing is mandatory to evaluate certain academic skills.
-(Students whose native language is not English must take an English for Speakers of Other Languages test in lieu of the College Placement Test).
+Students whose native language is not English must take an English for Speakers of Other Languages test in lieu of the College Placement Test.
 This service assists the student in the transition from high school to college.
-A major goal of this testing is the recognition and remedy of weakness in reading, writing and mathematics.
+A major goal of the College Placement Test is to identify and remedy weaknesses in reading, writing, and mathematics.

-Union County College requires that the following students take the test:
+Union County College requires that the following students take the College Placement Test:

-- (A) Full-time and part-time freshmen entering Union County College. - (B) Students who have not already taken the test, but who register for a course that would result in the accumulation of 12 or more credits. - (C) Full-time and part-time transfer students who have received Union County College transfer credit for one semester of college English (for example, ENG 101) must take the reading part of the College Placement Test unless there is evidence of college level reading proficiency.
+- (A) Full-time and part-time freshmen entering Union County College; - (B) Students who have not already taken the test, but who register for courses that would result in the accumulation of 12 or more credits;